adc-trust-ai/trust-free/MANUAL.md

     Number of decimal places to round the printed results to.

-- `plot_tree(filename=None, indiv=False)`

-  Plots the fitted tree.
-If tree depth is 0, the user is prompted to use the print_model method instead.
+- `print_model(tree=None, indent="    ", coeffs="auto", enc_table=True, rnd=2)`

+  Prints a basic depiction of the model: a text-based tree structure if the depth of the tree is at least 1, or a table of coefficient estimates otherwise.
   ### Parameters:
-  - `filename: str, default=None`
+  - `tree: object, default=None`

-    The file name (without any extension) that you wish to use to save the tree plot.
+    The trained instance of the TRUST class for which you wish to print its model.
+Only internal use requires deviation from the default value.
-    If none is provided (default), suitable names with today's date will be used.
-    Plots are always saved in the user's current working directory.
+  - `indent: str, default="    "`

+    Amount of indentation between levels of the printed tree.
+  - `coeffs: bool, default="auto"`

+    Signals whether coefficient estimates should be printed in the tree leaves.
+The default, to prevent clutter, is to do so only if there are at most 2 estimates.
-  - `indiv: bool, default=False`
+  - `enc_table: bool, default=True`

-    Whether a tree plot for an individual observation (root-to-leaf path) should be displayed.
+    Whether or not an encoding table for categorical variables should be printed too.
-    Only for internal use.
+    This is useful to interpret the estimated linear model coefficients corresponding to categorical variables.
+  - `rnd: int, default=2`

+    Number of decimal places to round numbers to in the printed output.